 During this powerful three-day program in October 2017, the team gained insight into make-or-break moments from the turning point of the Civil War — the Battle of Gettysburg.

-With guidance from Experience to Lead facilitators and battlefield historians, participants walked the Gettysburg Battlefield to gain a vivid understanding of the strategic decisions made by Union and Confederate leaders.
+With guidance from WDHB facilitators and battlefield historians, participants walked the Gettysburg Battlefield to gain a vivid understanding of the strategic decisions made by Union and Confederate leaders.

 The executives were especially inspired by the story of General John Buford whose tactical brilliance helped ensure victory for the Union army.
 Buford selected the time and the place of the battle thus securing the tactical high ground position for the Union forces.

 The key to Buford’s success was strategic alignment.
 He already knew the strategic intent of his superiors and therefore did not need to ask permission before making critical decisions about where to deploy his soldiers.
 He understood the Union’s wider strategy and was able to autonomously make decisions in the moment that supported that strategy.